Wingstop Is Simplified Fast Casual Done Right

 From a sides perspective, the smothered fry options like Louisiana Voodoo (ranch, cheese sauce, cajun seasoning on fries) and Buffalo Ranch (buffalo sauce... plus ranch) ended up too soggy to really be satisfying, even when cooked extra well.
 And the cheese sauce lacked the tang and bite I was looking for, but these are honestly nitpicks.
 Wingstop’s side game is on point.

 But Wingstop exceeded all my expectations.
 It has managed to walk a business tightrope and focus in on a food subgroup that ordinarily gets mere lip service.
 And do it in a hyper-efficient way that seems to know exactly what its audience wants: a variety of flavors served to you on the vehicle of your choice (wings, tenders, fries... corn!) quickly and with little fuss.

-So while the other fast casual chains smash chairs over each others’ backs in a plant protein wrestling match for millennial attention, Wingstop will be over in the corner of your local strip mall, quietly waiting to hand you a dozen dry Lemon Pepper wings with parmesan fries and cajun corn, whenever you’re ready.
+So, while the other fast casual chains smash chairs over each others’ backs in pleas for national attention, Wingstop will be over in the corner of your local strip mall, quietly waiting to hand you a dozen dry Lemon Pepper wings with parmesan fries and cajun corn, whenever you’re ready.